Amateur Radio Club

 Polk County, North Carolina in times of any disaster.

 The Thermal Belt Amateur Radio Club holds its meeting once a month.
 The luncheon meeting starting at 11:30 a.m. on the Last Wednesday of the month.
 The meeting is held at the United Methodist Church conference room in Columbus, NC.
 Enter through the main entrance and then turn to the right going to the end of the long hall.

 The Church's GPS location is

-All hams, prospective hams and guest are welcome to attend our meetings as it is open to everyone.
+All hams, prospective hams and guest are welcome to attend our meetings as it is open to the public.
 Feel free to bring friends as well.
-We encourage other that would like to become hams in this area to attend the meetings to learn more about this fantastic hobby.
+We encourage other that would like to become hams whom are living in this area to attend the meetings to learn more about this fantastic hobby.

-We offer the FCC Testing at our meetings.
+We offer FCC Testing at our meetings.
 Please contact us to schedule a test session so that we will have the necessary people present to the testing.
-In addition we offer mentoring to new ALL new HAM's.
+In addition, we offer mentoring to new ALL new HAM's.

 If you wish to join the Thermal Belt Amateur Radio Club - please fill out the membership form and bring it to a meeting or mail it to the club.

 Contributions to the Repeater Maintenance Fund may be made by mailing a check to the above address and note that it is for the repeater fund.
 Any financial help would be most appreciated.
 Remember that this repeater becomes an emergency communication repeater for all of Polk County, Upper Spartanburg and Greenville SC Counties during bad weather.

 We provide communications for a number of events in the Polk County and upper Greenville / Spartanburg SC areas.
 This includes Bicycle, Horse, and Running Events as well as providing emergency communications in time of disaster for this entire area including parts of Rutherford County and upstate South Carolina.